rmcgranaghan/complex-risk-science-seminars/index.md

 **Complex Risk Science** is an approach to risk science driven by complexity science, critical transitions, and resilience; seeking to understand the interconnections between hazards and infrastructures and the way those interconnections alter risk.

 This seminar series convenes the uncommon groups, almost certain not to be brought together elsewhere, required to explore the science, practice, and implications of complex risk and resilience.
-It builds on the foundation created during the Science Understanding from Data Science ([SUDS](https://www.jpl.nasa.gov/go/suds/suds-report/)) initiative conducted internally at the NASA Jet Propulsion Laboration between 2021-2024 and then emerged into a multi-institutional movement, supporting numerous 'Horizons Initiatives.'
+It builds on the foundation created during the Science Understanding from Data Science ([SUDS](https://www.jpl.nasa.gov/go/suds/suds-report/)) initiative conducted internally at the NASA Jet Propulsion Laboratory between 2021-2024 and then emerged into a multi-institutional movement, supporting numerous 'Horizons Initiatives.'

 - Use the navigation bar to learn more about the series.
 - Connect with the community on Slack - join the seminars to get access